ishant21-ap/email-reply-generator-ai-full-stack-project/README.md

-# AI-Powered Email Reply Generator (Chrome Extension)
+# Email Reply Generator using AI

 ## Overview
-The **AI-Powered Email Reply Generator** is a Chrome extension that integrates directly into Gmail, adding an **"AI Reply"** button for seamless email responses.
-Utilizing Google's Gemini AI API, the extension generates intelligent, tone-adaptive replies instantly, enhancing productivity and communication efficiency.
+The **Email Reply Generator** is a web application that utilizes AI to generate email replies based on the input email content and an optional tone preference.
+It is built with React for the frontend and Spring Boot for the backend, using Google's Gemini AI API for natural language processing.

 ## Features
-- **"AI Reply" button** directly integrated into Gmail.
-- Generate AI-powered email responses instantly.
+- Generate AI-powered email replies instantly.
 - Choose a preferred tone: **Professional, Casual, or Friendly**.
-- One-click copy functionality for quick usage.
+- Copy generated replies with a single click.
 - Fully responsive UI with Tailwind CSS.

 ## Tech Stack
-### Frontend (Chrome Extension)
+### Frontend
 - **React** (Hooks, State Management)
-- **Manifest v3** (Chrome Extensions API)
+- **Axios** (API requests)
 - **Tailwind CSS** (Styling)
-- **Axios** (API requests)

 ### Backend
 - **Spring Boot** (REST API)
 - **WebClient** (HTTP client for API requests)
 - **Lombok** (Simplified Java code)
 - **Google Gemini AI API** (AI-generated replies)

+## Installation and Setup

+### Prerequisites
+- Node.js and npm (for frontend)
+- Java 17+ and Maven (for backend)
+- Google Gemini AI API key